jtpotato/genshin-music-generator/README.md

 V4 - Discovered V3 had terrible accuracy.
 Reduced to 3 layers, 256 nodes.
 > Learning as I'm going, I have no idea what I'm doing lol...

+V5 - V4 was still pretty rubbish, but did much better.
+3 layers, 512 nodes.
+Tried to add more training data.
+> I actually have no idea what I'm doing.

+V6 - V5 was much improved from V4.
+Realised that a thing called "overfitting" was happening.
+Reduced to 2 layers, 512 nodes.

 # Other
 Conda with Python 3.6 is highly recommended.